 Easy Coat Care

-- A good opportunity to teach children pet care responsibility
+- A good opportunity to teach children to take pet care responsibility.

 Example: